oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

 1. Adjust roles for facilitators
 1. Send invite email

 We're a big "room" by Lucid standards, some actions take a little time for processing.
 Some processing happens in the background (e.g., invitation email generation and sending), but not all (e.g., adding people to a meeting series).
 Occasionally you may get a "504 Gateway Time-out" error on the latter; if that happens backtrack to the meeting page (`meet.lucidmeetings.com/meeting/xxxxxx`) to continue.
 Confirm that the people have been added (they usually have).
+If you run into issues, the Secretary has an account with the Lucid Meetings support system, and has been very pleased with the quality of their support.

 ### Example Meeting Scheduling Matrix
 ![Example Scheduling Grid](/images/scheduling-grid.jpg)